 Water

 Despite the fact that access to drinking water and sanitation has been recognized as a human right since 2010, nearly 2.2 billion people still do not have access to safely managed domestic drinking water supply services today. ‘’Worse, in sub-Saharan Africa, the number of people using probably contaminated water increased by 45% between 2000 and 2017,” warns expert Gérard Payen.
-4.2 billion human beings still do not have access to sanitation services that are safely managed, i.e. 55% of the world’s population.
+3,5 billion people still do not have access to safely managed sanitation services, which represent 2 out of 5 peoples worldwide¹.

 UNSANITARY WATER: A SILENT, OVERLOOKED SCOURGE